August 2, 2022

 We are not only showing how to organize code well, or how to use some specific methods from the documentation.
 We are teaching how to be a craftsman.
 How to be a high-performance programmer, how to be a good business analyst and a good leader, and, finally, how to balance all the roles to be a superman in our work.Wojtek Maciejak Backend Principal Engineer and Rubycamp organizer

 In practice, mentees have daily training sessions covering the theory and practice of web development (yes, with homework as it helps to learn).
-All culminates with two weeks of shadowing, when they join a real-life project, taking part in meetings, learning about the business aspects, and receiving tasks.
+All culminates with two weeks of shadowing, when they join a real-life project, take part in meetings, learn about the business aspects, and receive tasks.